Victoria Rooms, Bristol: The building

-The Victoria Rooms, also known colloquially as the Vic Rooms, are situated at the junction of Queen's Road and Whiteladies Road, in Clifton, Bristol, "occupying one of the finest sites in Clifton," according to a 1906 visitor's guide.
+The Victoria Rooms, also known colloquially as the Vic Rooms, are situated at the junction of Queens Road and Whiteladies Road, in Clifton, Bristol, "occupying one of the finest sites in Clifton," according to a 1906 visitor's guide.
 Gomme, in Bristol: an architectural history (1979), described it as a key building on a prominent intersection.
 The building was designed as assembly rooms by Charles Dyer.
 The foundation stone was laid on 24 May 1838, the 19th birthday of Queen Victoria, in whose honour the building was named.

-Building works in the Greek revival style, incorporating an eight-columned Corinthian portico which is 30 ft tall, were completed in 1842.
+Building works in the Greek Revival style, incorporating an eight-columned Corinthian portico which is 30 ft tall, were completed in 1842.
 It is constructed of ashlar (dressed stone work) with steps leading up to the portico.
 The roof is of slate.
 Two sloping ramps were built to allow the passage of carriages into the building.
 The pediment in the blind attic above the columns has a relief carving attributed to Musgrave Watson "depicting Wisdom in her chariot ushering in the morning, and followed by the Three Graces", according to Andrew Foyle in Pevsner's Guide.
 He adds that the main hall was disappointingly remodelled in 1935, following a fire the previous year.
-In 1838, the design of the interior was described as "nothing either particularly remarkable or new in regard to design" in the Civil Engineer and Architects' Journal.
-In 1849, the interior of the hall was described by Chilcott, in his Descriptive history of Bristol as being decorated in a Greek theme, to match the exterior of the building.
+In 1838 the design of the interior was described as "nothing either particularly remarkable or new in regard to design" in the Civil Engineer and Architects' Journal.
+In 1849 the interior of the hall was described by Chilcott, in his Descriptive history of Bristol as being decorated in a Greek theme, to match the exterior of the building.
 Gomme describes the pediment sculpture as "Minerva in car driven by Apollo, accompanied by the Hours and Graces", attributing the sculpture to Jabez Tyley.
 Henry Lonsdale, writing in 1866, explains this anomaly by revealing that Tyley created the sculpture in Bath Stone from a plaster of paris model by Watson.
 The architecture of the building is described by English Heritage as "a product of European trends of the time, moving away from Neoclassicism and towards Roman Corinthian design."
 It has been designated by English Heritage as a Grade II* listed building.